 Preparing for a game

-Before attending a D&D Newbie Session, you should make sure you have Discord installed, a character selected, and a virtual tabletop account.
+Before attending a newbie friendly D&D game, you should make sure you have Discord installed, a character created, and a virtual tabletop account.
 Read our step-by-step guide to get started.

 - “How to build a character” guide